 During the school year, students will be assessed in a variety of ways for many different purposes.
-Teachers will conduct regular classroom assessments to determine mastery of material that was taught.
+Teachers will conduct regular classroom assessments to determine mastery of material taught.
 In addition to classroom assessments, the following standardized tests are used throughout the school calendar:

-- Dynamic Indicator of Basic Literacy Skills (DIBELS): This assessment is given three times a year to all students and more frequently to monitor the progress of those students receiving assistance in reading. - mCLASS Math: This is a math assessment given three times a year to all students that uncovers students' mathematical reasoning and measures fundamental skills to build student success.
-Universal screening and progress monitoring with diagnostic interviews provide a rich view of at-risk students and gauge the effectiveness of math instruction. - Northwest Education Evaluation Association (NWEA or MAPS): This assessment is given three times a year to all students to measure achievement and growth in reading, language usage, and math.. - Colorado Measures of Academic Success (CMAS): This assessment is given to our third through fifth grade students to measure achievement in reading and math.
+- Dynamic Indicator of Basic Literacy Skills (DIBELS): This assessment is given to all students and more frequently to monitor the progress of those students receiving assistance in reading. - Northwest Education Evaluation Association (NWEA or MAPS): This assessment is given three times a year to all students to measure achievement and growth in reading, language usage, and math.. - Colorado Measures of Academic Success (CMAS): This assessment is given to our third through fifth grade students to measure achievement in reading and math.
 CMAS also measures science achievement of 5th graders.